Over 270,000,000 people in developing countries have no mental health care.

-I went through mental illness in one of the most advanced countries in the world and I could not believe how painful mental illness is.
+I went through mental illness in one of the most advanced countries in the world and I could not believe how painful mental illness is (click here to see how I successfully recovered from schizophrenia).
 Canada has some of the best mental health resources in the world.
 What some people have to go through in other countries is unthinkable.
 Yet, everyday, they go through it.
 Today.
 Tomorrow.
 The day after that.
 Next week.
 Next month.
 Next year.

 But years down the road, where will they be?
 You can be the difference in a person's life.
 BasicNeeds US and other organizations in developing countries are helping people to get their health back.
 Restoring their hope.
 Restoring their dignity.
 Regaining good mental health happens in developed countries.
 It can happen in developing countries too.
 You can be a part of that.

 1/ Make more people aware of the more than 270 million people in developing countries with no mental health services.
 READ MORE >